NVIDIA/aistore/docs/cli/cluster.md

 $ find . -type f -name "*.md" | xargs grep "ais.*mountpath"
 ```

-Note that there is a single CLI command to [grow](#join-a-node) a cluster and multiple commands to scale it down.
+Note that there is a single CLI command to [grow](#join-a-node) a cluster, and multiple commands to scale it down.

-This (scaling down) can be done gracefully or forcefully, and also temporarily or permanently.
+Scaling down can be done gracefully or forcefully, and also temporarily or permanently.

 For background, usage examples, and details, please see [this document](/docs/leave_cluster.md).

 # CLI Reference for Cluster and Node (Daemon) management
-This section lists cluster and node management operations the AIS CLI, with `ais cluster`.
+This section lists cluster and node management operations within the AIS CLI, via `ais cluster`.

 ## Table of Contents
 - [Cluster or Daemon status](#cluster-or-daemon-status)